Mortgage Q&A: “Are mortgage rates higher for condos?”

 If you’re in the market for a new condo or a townhouse (as opposed to a house), you’re probably looking to save some money on your mortgage payment each month.

-- Which will either increase your mortgage rate slightly or bump up your closing costs
+- This will either increase your mortgage rate slightly or bump up your closing costs

-But condos typically come with higher mortgage rates and HOA dues, which should be factored into your side-by-side analysis.
+They typically come with higher mortgage rates and costly HOA dues, both of which should be factored into your side-by-side analysis.

-In some areas, HOA fees can be more expensive than monthly mortgage payments, totaling $500 or more each month.
-So definitely include them when determining affordability.
+In some areas, HOA fees can be nearly as expensive as mortgage payments, totaling $500 or more each month.
+So definitely factor them in when determining affordability.

 Simply put, if you want a 30-year loan and can’t put down 25 percent or more on your condo, expect a slightly higher mortgage rate or a higher-cost loan.

 So expect a mortgage rate maybe .125% or .25% higher if it’s a condo, and perhaps even more if it’s a high-rise condo.